nthiemann/Social-Grub/README.md

 * [Product Demonstration](https://youtu.be/CQyXEk4xvY4)

 ## Task Allocation
-* Kyle Karacadag - Worked on documentation and researched for the project
+* Kyle Karacadag - Worked on documentation and research for the project
 * Nicholas Thiemann -
 * Ricardo Mangandi -
 * Allec Pereira - Designed UI for login and register page
-* Rudolph Garcia -
+* Rudolph Garcia - Worked on documentation and research for the project